-Our property specification language is linear time, with the expressiveness of ω -automata [17].
+Our property specification language is linear time, with the expressiveness of $\omega$ -automata (Kurshan, 1994).
 The property templates define parameterized automata.
 New templates are formulated as needed by defining their mappings into S/R. A property in this language consists of (1) declarations of propositional predicates over semantic entities in software and hardware modules, and (2) declarations of temporal assertions.
-A temporal assertion is declared by instantiating a property template: each argument of the template is realized by a propositional predicates.
+A temporal assertion is declared by instantiating a property template: each argument of the template is realized by a propositional expression composed from the declared propositional predicates.
 (See Section 3 for example properties specified in this language.)

 2.3.
-Bottom-up

-verification of software components
+Bottom-up verification of software components

-In [27], we have developed a bottom-up approach to verification of software components and systems composed from these components.
-For a primitive component (a component that is built from scratch), its properties are directly modelchecked.
+In Xie and Browne (2003), we have developed a bottomup approach to verification of software components and systems composed from these components.
+For a primitive component (a component that is built from scratch), its properties are directly model-checked.
 The properties of a composite component (a system is also a composite component), instead of being directly verified on the component, are verified on its abstractions.
 The abstraction for checking a property on a composite component is constructed from verified properties of the sub-components.
-A sub-component property is included the abstraction if (1) it is related to the property to be checked on the composite component by cone-of-influence analysis [17], (2)its assumptions are enabled, i.e., implied by the properties of other sub-components and the environment assumptions of the composite component, and (3) it is not involved in circular reasoning among the sub-component properties.
+A sub-component property is included the abstraction if (1) it is related to the property to be checked on the composite component by cone-of-influence analysis (Kurshan, 1994), (2) its assumptions are enabled, i.e., implied by the properties of other sub-components and the environment assumptions of the composite component, and (3) it is not involved in circular reasoning among the sub-component properties.

 How to verify a property on a primitive component or on the abstraction of a composite component depends on the executable representation and the property specification for the components.
-For instance, for a primitive component specified in xUML and properties specified in the unified property specification language, the component and its properties can be translated into S/R with ObjectCheck and the properties can then be verified on the component with COSPAN.
+For instance, for a primitive component specified in xUML and properties specified in the unified property specification language, the component and its properties can be translated into S/R with Object-Check and the properties can then be verified on the component with COSPAN.
 For a composite component, if the properties of the component and its sub-components are all specified in the unified property specification language, a property of the composite component can be verified on its abstraction by translating both the property and the abstraction into S/R.

-3. Unified Component Model
+3. Unified component model

-To define a unified component model for embedded systems, we start by examining an abstract but representative architecture of embedded systems as shown in Figure 1(a).
+To define a unified component model for embedded systems, we start by examining an abstract but representative architecture of embedded systems as shown in Fig. 1.
 Under this architecture, the software components of an embedded system execute on generic processors while the hardware components are implemented as Application Specific Integrated Circuits (ASICs).
 The software components and hardware components interact through an embedded OS that also schedules the execution of the software components.